 Vital Voices – is a global partnership to support women's progress in building democracies, strong economies and peace.
 Our work focuses on three critical areas: expanding women's roles in politics and civil society; increasing women's successful entrepreneurship; and fighting trafficking in women and girls and other human rights abuses.
 Our mission is to identify, invest in and bring visibility to extraordinary women around the world by unleashing their leadership potential to transform lives and accelerate peace and prosperity in their communities, Washington, DC.

 Woman STATS Project – the most comprehensive compilation of information on the status of women in the world.
 Read Blog.

 Women Deliver – a global advocacy organization bringing together voices from around the world to call for action against maternal death, New York, NY.

-Women's History Month (March) – the Library of Congress, National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution and United States Holocaust Memorial Museum join in paying tribute to the generations of women whose commitment to nature and the planet have proved invaluable to society, Washington, DC.
+Women's History Month (March) – Library of Congress, National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution and United States Holocaust Memorial Museum join in commemorating and encouraging the study, observance and celebration of the vital role of women in American history, Washington, DC.

 Inc. – champions the interests of women throughout the country on the most significant social, economic, and health issues across the public policy spectrum.
 WPI is a nonprofit, nonpartisan organization whose sole focus is to help ensure that the most informed decisions on key women's issues are made by policymakers at the federal, state, and local levels.
 Audiences include elected officials, regulators, women's groups, labor groups, academia, the business community, the media, and the general public, Washington, DC.